 - A comprehensive archive of Women’s Wear Daily, from the first issue in 1910 to recent months of the current year, reproduced in high-resolution images.
 Every page, article, advertisement, and cover is included, with searchable text and indexing.
 Link directly to pages, create citations, and print.
 Browse current issues by entering the Front Page of the issue and clicking on "browse this issue."

-See the Fashion Databases page for other useful databases.
+Also see the Fashion Databases page for other useful resources.

 COD Library Collections